paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-035-arms-control-and-disarmament.md

 Subsec. (a)(5) to (7).
 Pub.
 L. 105–277, § 1223(15)(A)(v), redesignated pars.
 (5) to (7) as (3) to (5), respectively.

 Subsec. (b).
 Pub.
-L. 105–277, § 1223(15)(B), inserted at end “The portions of this report described in paragraphs (4) and (5) of subsection (a) of this section shall summarize in detail, at least in classified annexes, the information, analysis, and conclusions relevant to possible noncompliance by other nations that are provided by United States intelligence agencies.”
+L. 105–277, § 1223(15)(B), inserted at end “The portions of this report described in paragraphs (4) and (5) of subsection (a) shall summarize in detail, at least in classified annexes, the information, analysis, and conclusions relevant to possible noncompliance by other nations that are provided by United States intelligence agencies.”

 1994—Subsec. (a)(5) to (7).
 Pub.
 L. 103–236, § 828(a)(1)–(3), struck out “and” at end of par.
 (5), substituted “; and” for period at end of par.
 (6), and added par.
 (7).